Amber Miller - Reporter

 Jeff Barnd returned to Baltimore in 2003 after helping to launch it's News at Ten in June 1991!

-A ten-time Emmy Award winner, Jeff has also won numerous Associated Press awards and statewide honors in Maine, Pennsylvania, Massachusetts and Maryland.
+A 12-time Emmy Award winner, Jeff has also won numerous Associated Press awards and statewide honors in Maine, Pennsylvania, Massachusetts and Maryland.
 In 1998, Jeff garnered an Emmy for "Boston's Best Anchor."
 In 2000, for "Best Host in Boston."
 Jeff has three Emmys for news writing.
 Recently, Jeff garnered an Emmy for his editorials in the program "American Crossroads," which aired nationwide.

 Jeff has also had anchoring and reporting stints in Portland, Maine; Philadelphia, Pennsylvania and Boston, Massachusetts.